Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: Teleparallel gravity with local Lorentz symmetry

-The presentation of Ref. \cite{MK} is subject to at least 3 major criticisms.
-The first criticism is that a flat space-time connection is added to a non-flat space-time torsion.
+1. The first criticism is that a flat space-time connection (the local SO(3,1) group in Ref. \cite{MK} is restricted to the flat space-time) is added to the non-flat space-time torsion of the Weitzenb\"ock connection, as displayed in equation (23) of Ref. \cite{MK}.
 This procedure is inconsistent.
-A consistent procedure would be to add a flat spin connection of a {\it non-flat} space-time, to a non-flat space-time torsion.
-This would be achieved by introducing in the Lagrangian density Lagrange multipliers $\lambda^{ab\mu\nu}$, in order to ensure the vanishing of the curvature tensor constructed out of the connection $\Omega^a\,_{b\mu}$, i.e., $\lambda^{ab\mu\nu}\,R_{ab\mu\nu}(\Omega)$.
+A consistent procedure would be to consider a standard, ordinary affine connection subject to the condition of zero curvature, i.e., a regular flat connection of the local SO(3,1) group in the curved space-time.
+This would be achieved by introducing into the Lagrangian density Lagrange multipliers $\lambda^{ab\mu\nu}$, in order to ensure the vanishing of the curvature tensor constructed out of an arbitrary connection $\omega^a\,_{b\mu}$, i.e., $\lambda^{ab\mu\nu}\,R_{ab\mu\nu}(\omega)$.
 Of course, further consequences would result from the introduction of the Lagrange multipliers.

-The second criticism is related to the variation of the action integral in the context of Ref. \cite{MK}.
+2. The second criticism is related to the variation of the action integral in the context of Ref. \cite{MK}.
 According to the authors, the Lagrangian density that they consider, $L(e^a\,_\mu, \Omega^a\,_{b\mu})$, may be rewritten as